 The road to becoming an expert in Agile project management may be long and sometimes even difficult, but it's certainly quite exciting.
 In order to begin from somewhere, you should familiarize yourself with the Agile methodology if you haven't done so by now.

-Try an Agile project management workshop
+Try an Agile project management workshop or course

 Attending an Agile workshop can be quite beneficial in learning Agile practices for project management.
 Simply put, it's a training course to help you familiarize yourself with the Agile methodology and working in an Agile environment.
 There are various workshops you can explore that will help you apply Agile practices, develop the right products, improve your working speed, deliver value to clients and so on.